Why you should care

 Because there’s gotta be a better way.

-Every Wednesday, we’re debating hot topics in the lead-up to our next TV show, Third Rail With OZY, launching on PBS this fall.
 Last week we asked, “Do you have any suggestions — no matter how wacky — that could eliminate racial bias in policing?”
 We suggested robots as police officers.
-You answered with wit, snark and thoughtfulness.
-Here are some reader responses and perspectives, with editing for clarity.
-Check back tomorrow for our next question.
+Here are your thoughts, edited for clarity.

 Robots will not fear for their safety.
 [There will be] fewer police shootings.
 Governments will save billions in lawsuits, salaries and benefits.